MBA in Human Resource Management: Career Path

 • Encouraging students to think critically about human resource management issues and develop analytical and problem-solving skills

-• Prepare students to become effective leaders and managers in human resources, able to make decisions and lead teams in a dynamic and ever-changing business environment
+• Prepare students to become influential leaders and managers in human resources, able to make decisions and lead teams in a dynamic and ever-changing business environment.

 • Providing students with the opportunity to apply their knowledge and skills to real-world scenarios through internships, case studies, or capstone projects

-• Enhance student's understanding of the business environment as a whole to make them more versatile and able to think strategically
+• Enhance students' understanding of the business environment to make them more versatile and able to think strategically.

-The vision of an MBA in Human Resource Management program is to produce graduates who are knowledgeable, skilled, and ethical leaders in human resource management that are able to drive business success, by aligning the people strategy with the overall goals of the organization.
+The vision of an MBA in Human Resource Management program is to produce graduates who are knowledgeable, skilled, and ethical leaders in human resource management who can drive business success by aligning the people strategy with the organization's overall goals.

 Eligibility